 Additionally, both programs support Map and Globe Skills, Information Processing Skills, and extensive literacy standards.

-We do offer limited need-based financial assistance for students to assist with program fees.
-Additionally, the GCCE staff provides each delegation with fundraising ideas to help underwrite participate costs.
+We do offer limited need-based financial assistance for students to assist with program fees (for traditional 3 day programs with an overnight hotel component).
+Additionally, the GCCE staff provides each delegation with fundraising ideas to help underwrite participant costs.

 Absolutely!
 This academic competition recognizes both individual and delegation achievements including best resolution, best country, best debaters, best delegation, and more.